AllediaWordPress/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.24.2] - 2018-05-22 =

+* Added column for Milestone Color;
+* Added 2 new filters to control weather to display the overview and detail sections: upstream_display_overview_section, upstream_display_details_section;
+* Fix the sortable behavior for milestones in the frontend;

 = [1.24.1] - 2018-05-06 =

 * Fixed the migration of existent legacy milestones making sure all projects are migrated;